awsdocs/amazon-connect-admin-guide/doc_source/use-voiceid.md

 1. The caller is already enrolled in Voice ID, and their status is **Authenticated**\.
 You can choose to re\-evaluate authentication using Voice ID\.

 1. A message is displayed that Voice ID is evaluating the caller's speech\.
-It requires 10 seconds of speech \(excluding silence\)\.
+It requires 10 seconds of speech, not including silence\.

 1. The caller has been authenticated by Voice ID\.
 This example also shows the caller's **Fraud risk** is lower than the threshold\.